mikemates/tandem/memory-bank/activeContext.md

 ### Immediate Next Steps
 1. Add animations and transitions for visual polish
-2. Create activity creation form and workflow
+2. Enhance mobile experience and responsive design
-3. Refine mobile experience and responsive design
+3. Test all features and fix any issues
-4. Test all features and fix any issues
+4. Add skill and interest management screens
 5. Prepare documentation for future development

 ### Post-POC Refinements